 Tell your story, repeat your mission of helping others, be clear about the future of the company, and share examples of your core values in action.

-Each week I share our company’s results (we’re transparent with the sales data, refunds, big accomplishments, and company failures) with all members of our team (even our customer service team in the Philippines).
+Each week I share our company’s results (we’re transparent with the sales data, refunds, big accomplishments, and company failures) with all members of our team.

-I have written over 250 issues of this team update newsletter and have NEVER missed a week in five years.
+As of today, I have written over 588 issues of this team update newsletter and have NEVER missed a week in ten years.
 It’s very important for staff education, training, and purpose.

-Here are the 9 sections of my weekly newsletter:
+Here are the different sections of my weekly newsletter:

 - What ETR is doing next (promo plan)